 3:15pm – 4:00pm

 Come and learn Bélé: a traditional folk dance from the West Indies.
 A join-in workshop for all ages.
 No experience required, everybody welcome!
 Bring a colourful sheet or large piece of fabric if you have one.

 Tommy Khosla will present a contemporary sitar recital, drawing on elements of Alap, Jhor and Jhalla, combining these subtly electronic effects and contemporary chordal and tapping techniques.

 4:30pm – 5pm

-Join local musicians and singers for a journey through traditional, classic and contemporary Polish songs.
+Join TAK for a journey through traditional, classic and contemporary Polish songs performed by local musicians and singers.
 All songs will be played live and accompanied by instrumentalists.